ariksidney/Webleaf/README.md

 # Webleaf
 A Nanoleaf Aurora WebApp

-It's neither very stable nor very secure at the moment, but it kinda works.
+It's neither very stable nor very secure at the moment, but it kinda works :-)

+## Features

+* Control one or multiple Auroras
+* Change effect, brightness and white balance
+* Support for multiple users with different Auroras

 ## Guide